Tallen258/SpaceWars/README.md

     - Range (a list of distance and effectiveness, i.e. within 5 distance the weapon is 100% effective, from 5-10 it's 60% effective, 10-12 it's 20% effective, 12+ 0% effective)
     - Power (how many hit points at 100% effectiveness)
     - Cost (how many upgrade points it takes to acquire the weapon)
-    - ShotCost (how many upgrade points it takes to fire the weapon)
+    - ShotCost (how many upgrade points it takes to fire the weapon) (not yet implemented)
-    - ChargeTurns (how many game ticks it takes to charge the weapon)
+    - ChargeTurns (how many game ticks it takes to charge the weapon) (not yet implemented)
 - PowerUp (*not in initial version*)
     - Location (where it is on the map)
     - UpgradeCredits (how many bonus credits you get)